Perl-VMware/perl-VMware-vCloudDirector/README.md

 Defaults to 0 (no output) unless the environment variable `VCLOUD_API_DEBUG` is set to something that is non-zero.
 Picked up at create time in `BUILD()`

+# DESCRIPTION

+Thinish wrapper of the VMware vCloud Director REST API.

+THIS IS AT AN EARLY STAGE OF DEVELOPMENT - PROTOTYPING REALLY - AND MAY CHANGE DRAMATICALLY OR EAT YOUR DATA.

+The target application is to read information from a vCloud instance, so the ability to change or write data to the vCloud system has not been implemented as yet...

 # AUTHOR